Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 - **100-BASE-FX** : 100Mbs Ethernet over fiber optic cables, usually used for network backbones.
 With multi-mode, max length 412m in half-duplex and 2km in full-duplex.
-With single mode, max length 10km.
+With single-mode, max length 10km.
 Often uses SC or ST connectors.